starfederation/datastar/site/static/md/reference/custom_builds.md

 # Custom Builds

-Datastar consists of a core library and a set of plugins that provide the functionality that makes up the framework.
-The plugins have been curated to give you everything you need to build a modern web application, while avoiding bloat.
+Datastar consists of a core library and a set of plugins that provide the functionality that makes up the official framework.
+These plugins have been carefully curated to provided everything required to build modern web applications, while avoiding unnecessary bloat (don't expect the kitchen sink!).

 ## Custom Builds